eiriniroussi/countries-library/README.md

 # countries-library
-A library consuming an Restfull API of country information
+A library consuming an RESTful API of country information